What is a planning permit?

 Objections should address the permit “trigger(s)” (i.e. the basis on which a planning permit is required) in the particular circumstances.

 In some instances, particular overlays may not permit review rights (e.g. a heritage overlay, erosion management overlay, development plan overlay or an incorporated plan overlay).

-The objectives of planning in section 4 of the PE Act, discussed at the beginning of this chapter, could provide other possible grounds of objection.
+The objectives of planning in section 4 of the PE Act (see “Land use planning”), could provide other possible grounds of objection.

 The responsible authority must consider a number of matters when deciding on a permit application (s 60(1) PE Act), for example:

 • all objections and other submissions that it has received and which have not been withdrawn;

 • any decision and comments of a referral authority that it has received; and

 • any significant effects that the responsible authority considers the use or development may have on the environment, or that the responsible authority considers the environment may have on the use or development.